Articles and Trends Modern Office Furniture Return to Work

 hybrid shared office space

 There are many different areas in the hybrid workspace that serve different purposes.
-It is helpful to think of these individual areas as zones.
-Creating zones throughout the office for different purposes can help with efficiency and productivity.
-A hybrid workspace can integrate focus zones, collaborative zones, and training zones, and workstations, and allow for team members to move between these spaces easily.
-The needs of hybrid workers change based on who is in the office and what their work priorities are for the day, so having zones for each type of work accommodates their needs.
+It is helpful to think of these separate areas as zones.
+Building zones through the office for different reasons can help with efficiency and productivity.
+A hybrid workspace can integrate focus zones, collaborative zones, training zones, and stations.
+Also, they allow the team to move between these spaces easily.
+The needs of hybrid workers change based on who is in the office and what their work needs are for the day, so having zones for each type of work accommodates their needs.
 Creating a cohesive space organized by use can help cut down on distractions and increase efficiency in the workplace.

 Many companies view hybrid work as an opportunity to increase efficiency and become more cost-effective.

-When building a hybrid workspace it is important to keep a worker’s needs in mind.
-Does a worker need a lot of personal space?
-Is collaborative space more important?
+When building a hybrid workspace it is key to keep a worker’s needs in mind.
+Does a worker need a lot of focused space?
+Is collaborative space more needed?
 These are all questions that need to be asked.
-Providing employees with resources they may not be able to find outside of the office is necessary.
-Companies need to make adjustments to the office to meet the needs of the ever-growing hybrid workforce.
+Giving employees the resources they may not be able to find outside of the office is key.
+Companies need to make changes to the office to meet the needs of the growing hybrid workforce.
 While some businesses do not need as much space and are starting to downsize, other businesses are making better use of the space that they have.
-With fewer employees in the office, there is space to create an ideal working environment for a hybrid team.
+With fewer employees in the office, there is space to build an ideal work space for a hybrid team.

 Is your office ready for a hybrid workforce?
 StrongProject can create a custom design to help your team thrive.